 - Where there's a grade A or grade A plus D fire alarm system, an inspection certificate (no older than 12 months)

-- A plan of the property, this doesn't need to be architectural quality or to scale but should show the layout and proportions of the property (see guidance below)
+- A plan of the property, this doesn't need to be architectural quality or to scale but should show the layout and proportions of the property (new applications and renewals where there have been changes, see guidance below)

 Certificates must be current and the inspections carried out by competent persons.
 They must be original (not photocopies), although we'll accept scanned originals as PDF files.

-If you're unable to complete an online application please contact Community Connections on 01752 398500 to discuss alternatives.
+If you're unable to complete an online application contact Community Connections